ErezNagar/lease-calculator/README.md

 Arguments:
 leaseValues Object, with the following attributes:

-`make: string = ""`
+- `make: string = ""`
   Make of the vehicle, for calculating manufacturer-based fees.

-`msrp: number`
+- `msrp: number`
   Required, MSRP of the vehicle

-`sellingPrice: number`
+- `sellingPrice: number`
   Required, negotiated price of the vehicle

-`rv: number`
+- `rv: number`

-Required, residual value of the vehicle
+  Required, residual value of the vehicle.
 If isRVPercent is true, value must be a percentage, e.g., if RV is 65%, rv should be 65.

-`isRVPercent: boolean = true`
+- `isRVPercent: boolean = true`
   Whether the RV is an absolute value or a percentage of MSRP

-`mf: number`
+- `mf: number`
   Required, the money factor of the lease (e.g. 0.00125)

-`leaseTerm: number = 36`
+- `leaseTerm: number = 36`
   The length of the lease in months

-`salesTax: number = 0`
+- `salesTax: number = 0`
   The state's sales tax in percentage

-`totalFees: number = 0`
+- `totalFees: number = 0`
   Total fees of the lease

-`rebates: number = 0`
+- `rebates: number = 0`
   Total discount from dealer and manufacturer

-`downPayment: number = 0`
+- `downPayment: number = 0`
   Down payment, if applicable

-`taxMethod: TaxationMethod = TaxationMethod.TAX_ON_MONTHLY_PAYMENT`
+- `taxMethod: TaxationMethod = TaxationMethod.TAX_ON_MONTHLY_PAYMENT`
   Method of taxation to apply, based on state

-`isZeroDriveoff: boolean = false`
+- `isZeroDriveoff: boolean = false`
   Added in v1.3.0.
 Whether the lease should be calculated with zero drive-off amount.
 If true, all fees and taxes are rolled into the monthly payment.

 ### `getMonthlyPayment(): number`